GOnormandie/personalWebsite/content/project/pkraenzlinii/index.md

 ---
 title: Distribution and Germination Patterns of an Epiphytic Orchid
-summary: Distribution and germination patterns of the endemic epiphyte *P. kraenzlinii* (Orchidaceae) in the Susua State Forest.
+summary: Distribution and germination patterns of the endemic epiphyte *P. kraenzlinii* (Orchidaceae) in the Susúa State Forest.
 tags:
   - Master Thesis
 date: '2023-11-27T00:00:00Z'